 Volume 2 (2015) - Issue 12, December

-Ocimum sanctum described as sacred and medicinal plant in ancient literature, commonly known as Tulsi is derived from ‘Sanskrit’, which means "the incomparable one".
-This plant belongs to the family Lamiaceae which is native throughout the Old World tropics and cultivated for religious and medicinal purposes.
-Several medicinal properties have been attributed to the plant not only in Ayurveda a...
+Ocimum sanctum described as a sacred and medicinal plant in ancient literature, commonly known as Tulsi is derived from ‘Sanskrit,’ which means "the incomparable one."
+This plant belongs to the family Lamiaceae which is native throughout the old world tropics and cultivated for religious and medicinal purposes.
+Several medicinal properties have been attributed to the plant not only in Ayurveda...

-Since ancient time, plants have been an exemplary source of medicine.
-Ayurveda and other Indian literature mention the use of plants in treatment of various human ailments.
+Since, ancient time, plants have been an exemplary source of medicine.
+Ayurveda and other Indian literature mention the use of plants in the treatment of various human ailments.
 Ficus benghalensis Linn is a large evergreen tree found throughout forest tracts of India.
-It is popular indigenous system of medicine like Ayurveda, Siddha, Unani and Homeopathy.
-In traditional system of medicine various plant...
+It is a popular indigenous system of medicine like Ayurveda, Siddha, Unani and Homeopathy.
+In the traditional system of medicine, v...

 PHYTOCHEMICAL SCREENING ASSESSMENT, ANTIOXIDANT CAPACITY AND ANTIMICROBIAL SUSCEPTIBILITY OF EXTRACTS FROM CECROPIA PACHYSTACHYA TRÉCUL.
 CECROPIACEAE (URTICACEAE) AS SOURCE FOR HERBAL MEDICINES DEVELOPMENT

-Several plants used for medicinal purposes can be found in the Brazilian Cerrado, among which highlights the genus Cecropia used as bronchodilator, antitussive, anti-diabetic, anti-diarrheal, anti-hypertensive, anti-inflammatory and vaso-relaxant.
+Several plants used for medicinal purposes can be found in the Brazilian Cerrado, among which highlights the genus Cecropia used as a bronchodilator, antitussive, anti-diabetic, anti-diarrheal, anti-hypertensive, anti-inflammatory and vasorelaxant.
 Between species, there is Cecropia pachystachya belongs to the Urticaceae family.
-This study aims to evaluate the phytochemical screening, antioxidant c...
+This study aims to evaluate the phytochemical screening, antioxidant ...

 IN-VITRO ANTIBACTERIAL ACTIVITY OF ACACIA ETBAICA AGAINST STAPHYLOCOCCUS AUREUS AND ESCHERICHIA COLI

-This study was conductedto determine the in-vitro anti-microbial activity of Acacia etbaica, native plant to east African countries,against Staphylococcus aureusand Escherichia coli.
-To achieve this, methanol extract of leaf of Acacia etbaica was tested for its in-vitro antibacterial activity against Staphylococcus aureusand Escherichia coliusing agar disc diffusion method at two different concent...
+This study was conducted to determine the in-vitro anti-microbial activity of Acacia etbaica, native plant to east African countries, against Staphylococcus aureus and Escherichia coli.
+To achieve this, the methanol extract of leaf of Acacia etbaica was tested for its in-vitro antibacterial activity against Staphylococcus aureus and Escherichia coli using agar disc diffusion method at two differen...

 Caryota urens (Palmae) is native to India.
-This tree species has been of interest to researchers because it is a medicinal plant employed in the Indian indigenous system of medicine.
-Pharmacognostic standardization, physic-chemical evaluation of the leafs of Caryota urens was carried out to determine its macro-and micro-scopical characters and also some insoluble ash and sulphated ash values, alco...
+This tree species has been of interest to researchers because it is a medicinal plant employed in the indigenous Indian system of medicine.
+Pharmacognostic standardization, physic-chemical evaluation of the leaves of Caryota urens was carried out to determine its macro-and microscopical characters and also some insoluble ash and sulfated ash values, alcoh...